 Increases in transit fares are necessary to keep up with the growing cost of operating the service and maintaining the fleet.
 The new fares represent an average increase of approximately 3%.
 Adjusting fares align with City Council’s multi-year budgeting process.

 Cash: Exact change required.
 Operators do not carry change.
-A transfer will be provided.
+A transfer will be provided (even if it’s not needed) to show proof of payment.

-Tickets: Valid up to 90 minutes from the time of issue when purchased at a fare vending machine, validated by ticket validator in LRT proof of payment areas or deposited into bus farebox (and exchanged for a paper transfer).
+Tickets: Valid up to 90 minutes from the time of issue when purchased at a fare vending machine, validated by ticket validator in LRT proof of payment areas or deposited into bus farebox (and exchanged for a paper transfer to show as proof of payment).

 Transfers: Transfers can be made between buses and the LRT on a single fare.